ahsanahmedkhan12/Thunders-ThePrimalCuts/README.md

-The Primal Cuts Meat Delivery Website
+<h1>The Primal Cuts Meat Delivery Website</h1>
-The Primal Cuts is a meat delivery website that offers a wide variety of premium quality meat cuts to its customers.
-Our website is designed to make it easy for customers to browse and purchase their favorite meats from the comfort of their own homes.
+<p>The Primal Cuts is a meat delivery website that offers a wide variety of premium quality meat cuts to its customers.
+Our website is designed to make it easy for customers to browse and purchase their favorite meats from the comfort of their own homes.</p>

-Features
+<h1>Features</h1>
 A user-friendly interface that is easy to navigate and use.
 A wide variety of meat cuts, including beef, pork, lamb, and chicken.
 Detailed descriptions and photos of each cut, including information on the best cooking methods and recipes.